RichardoC/kube-audit-rest/README.md

 * Correctly configure GOMAXPROCS to reduce unhelpful throttling
 * have workflow to test that docker image can be created once a maintainer adds a label to the PR.
 * Make it clear this only tracks mutations due to limitations of the k8s api.
+* Show kube-audit-rest working with a full elastic stack